-Students are cautioned not to bring valuable items or large amounts of money to school, athletic trips, or field trips.
-If a student wears glasses or watches, they must keep track of them at all times.
+Students are cautioned not to bring valuable items or large amounts of money to school or on field trip, and if they wear glasses or watches, to keep track of them at all times.
 Students, not the school, are responsible for their personal property.